-We used the Google Forms platform to execute the study.
-It was sent to $\approx$ 50 participants of which 37 responded, with backgrounds in various quantitative disciplines.
-We chose this demographic as it was recently shown that people with such backgrounds (engineers, scientists, etc.) are the main consumers of such automated explanations \cite{umang}.

-Results are given in Figure \ref{fig:user_study}.
-Across the three methods, CEM-PP, LIME, and PSEM, we see the percentage of correct, wrong, and cannot tell with error bars showing one standard error.
+Statistically significant results are displayed in Figure 5.
+Across three methods, CEM-PP, LIME, and PSEM, we see the percentage of correct, wrong, and cannot tell with error bars showing one standard error.
 The percentage correct for PSEM is 58.9\%, 43.5\% for LIME, and 41.1\% for CEM-PP, with pairwise t-test p-values of 0.002 and 0.004 comparing PSEM to LIME and CEM-PP, respectively (i.e., benefit of PSEM is statistically significant).
 This does not tell the complete picture as there are a significant number of "cannot tell", mostly for LIME, so those \% correct numbers could have been different if participants were forced to choose; however, in practical applications, an explanation where the user cannot discern information is on par with a bad explanation.
 These results show that PSEM offers users useful information that they can disseminate.
-Whether users are right or wrong, it is also interesting to note that the users are much more comfortable making decisions based on the PSEM path.
+Whether users are right or wrong, it is interesting to note that users are much more comfortable making decisions based on the PSEM path.